youngsaver/predicting_dropouts/contributor_guide/contributor_guide.md

 One last time, go back to the "College Persistence" section of the OpenSDP analysis page.
 Click on "Go to Repository."
-The page that opens (displayed below) is the GitHub "back end" to the analyis guide.
+The page that opens (displayed below) is the GitHub "back end" to the analysis guide.
 The repository houses the data, functions, code, and all other materials needed to produce the guide.
 GitHub is a platform that allows for sharing and collaborating with open-source code.
 If you want to contribute to OpenSDP, you will have to get comfortable